-If you are interested in learning Guqin, Peiyou is giving private lessons in NJ (40 minutes train ride from Penn Station NY), and high quality (high resolution and sound quality) on-line lessons by Skype.
+If you are interested in learning Guqin, Peiyou is giving private lessons in Vestal NY near Binghamton SUNY, and high quality (high resolution and sound quality) on-line lessons by Skype.
 For more details, please contact Peiyou Chang.

 Student needs to have a guqin instrument at home for practicing.